 Sublingual immunotherapy (SLIT) is a gentle, convenient way to treat allergies without injections.
-Chad W. Mayer, DO, FAAAAI, FAAP, at Allergy & Asthma Institute of Southeast Michigan in Farmington Hills, Michigan, offers SLIT, which involves placing allergen drops or tablets under your tongue daily to help your immune system become less sensitive to allergens.
+Chad W. Mayer, DO, FAAAAI, FAAP, at Allergy & Asthma Institute of Southeast Michigan in Farmington Hills, Michigan, offers SLIT, which involves placing allergen drops under your tongue daily to help your immune system become less sensitive to allergens.
 Learn more by calling the office today or booking an appointment online.

 SLIT gradually trains your immune system to respond less aggressively to allergens, reducing symptoms over time.